Licensed & Certified

 Agreed Upon by Both Parties

 The umpire must be agreed upon by both the policyholder's and the insurer's appointed appraisers.
-Our reputation for fairness and expertise makes us a trusted choice on both sides.
+Our reputation for fairness makes us a trusted choice on both sides.

 Binding & Final Award